Ben Roethlisberger: Personal life

 Roethlisberger during the Steelers' visit to the White House in 2009, being interviewed by Bob Pompeani.

 On July 23, 2011, Roethlisberger married Ashley Harlan, a physician assistant from New Castle, Pennsylvania.
 He and his wife have three children.

 Roethlisberger is a Christian.
-Roethlisberger grew up as a Christian but recommitted to his faith in 2017.
+Roethlisberger grew up as a Christian, but recommitted to his faith in 2017.
 Roethlisberger has said "Go ahead and be the best athlete you can possibly be, and see if you can be a better Christian.
 That's what I'm trying to do now.
 I'm trying to be a better Christian than I am athlete and football player."

 Roethlisberger is a spokesman for Swiss Roots, a campaign intended to help Americans of Swiss origin reconnect with their Swiss ancestral heritage.
 In May 2006, Roethlisberger and his family traveled to Switzerland for a week.

 He has his own line of barbecue sauce, Big Ben's BBQ, and is an investor in tech startups, including neonatal care company, NeoLight.

-Controversy

 Motorcycle accident

 On June 12, 2006, Roethlisberger was involved in a motorcycle accident near downtown Pittsburgh.
 He was not wearing a helmet and did not have a valid Pennsylvania motorcycle license at the time, only a temporary permit that had expired in March.
 Roethlisberger was traveling east on Second Avenue when a car turned in front of him at the South Tenth Street Bridge, causing a collision.
 According to eyewitnesses, Roethlisberger went over the handlebars of his bike, shattering the windshield of the car with his head.
 Though initial reports described the injuries as non-life-threatening, Roethlisberger later said paramedics had to stop bleeding in his throat to save his life.
 He was taken to Mercy Hospital in "serious but stable" condition.

 Roethlisberger suffered significant facial injuries, including fractures to his jaw and sinus cavity, a broken nose, a nine-inch head laceration, the loss of two teeth, and several chipped teeth.
 He underwent immediate surgery to repair the damage and was upgraded to fair condition the following day.
-A subsequent news conference with hospital staff was brief but confirmed early reports that the most serious injuries were to the head and face.
+A subsequent news conference with hospital staff was brief, but confirmed early reports that the most serious injuries were to the head and face.
 He was released from the hospital on June 14 and issued a public apology the next day, in which he also stated, "If I ever ride again, it certainly will be with a helmet."
 Roethlisberger was allegedly videotaped by KDKA-TV staff riding without a helmet a few months later, but the existence of said tape is disputed.

 Roethlisberger recovered quickly enough to start all three Steelers preseason games later that summer.
 On June 19, Pittsburgh police cited him for failure to wear a helmet and operating outside his license class.
 Under Pennsylvania law, helmets are only optional for riders who have held a motorcycle license for at least two years.
 The driver of the other vehicle was cited for failure to yield the right of way.